 \subsection{Security Analysis}

 There are three goals introduced in section \ref{sec:system}.
-The first goal is to ensure each \textit{DO} to derive effective model weights, and has been addressed aforementioned.
-In this subsection, we analyze two other goals about the security of our FCD scheme.
-We conduct security analysis in view of the \textit{DO}, the \textit{CSP} and the \textit{Evaluator}, under the honest-but-curious threat model given in section \ref{security protect}.
+The first goal is to ensure each \textit{DO} deriving effective model weights, and has been addressed.
+In this subsection, we analyze two other goals regarding the security of our FCD scheme.
+We conduct security analyses in view of the \textit{DO}, the \textit{CSP}, and the \textit{Evaluator}, under the semi-honest-but-curious threat model given in section \ref{security protect}.